 Moving forward we are making new commitments to fight racist, sexist, and economic structures that continue to reproduce the violence and injustices too many Americans face everyday.
 This begins with a review of all tour experiences to guarantee they move from implicit anti-racist experiences to explicit anti-racist experiences for our guests.
 We will expand our offerings to support Black-owned businesses that exist outside of the culinary sphere.
 We will develop sustainable funding streams that enable us to support anti-racist organizations seeking systemic changes inside the District.
 And we commit to increasing the diversity of our workforce at all levels throughout the hiring and promotion process.

-Watching the growth of the movement over the past two weeks has been more bitter than sweet.
+Watching the growth of the movement over the past months and years has been more bitter than sweet.
 We have seen bigotry, hatred, and violence from the highest powers in our nation.
 We have seen more state violence and more deaths of Black people and their allies in the streets.
 Some have chosen to transition from protest to violent revolution resulting in the deaths of some Police Officers, which only encourages others to draw their guns more quickly.
 Many cling to hope for systemic change, but our city’s history has shown that even the most dramatic social changes were merely small steps in a long march towards justice.

 We will never stop.